 Sometimes we travel to places where the quality of medical care isn’t the same as what we’re accustomed to in the U.S. According to our Transportation Manager, Juan Ives, “If a member needs critical medical care while they’re away, our main goal is to ensure they’re treated in a facility that is properly staffed and equipped to treat their condition.
 And if it’s not, it’s our job to evacuate them to a facility that can.”
 He continued, “If a traveler requires a higher level of specialized care (IV, fluids, oxygen, medical monitoring, etc.), and can’t travel home for care on a commercial flight, we’ll coordinate an air ambulance evacuation.”

-1) Our in-house medical team consults with your treating doctor and conclude that you’ll need a transport to New Delhi—the closest city with the appropriate level of orthopedic care to treat your broken pelvis.
+1) Our in-house medical team consults with your treating doctor and concludes that you’ll need transport to New Delhi—the closest city with the appropriate level of orthopedic care to treat your broken pelvis.

 2) On Call works with your employer to gather all the documentation and information that is necessary for your transport and receiving hospital admission.
-Depending on a traveler’s location, this could include passports, social security card, visas and health/travel insurance information.
+Depending on a traveler’s location, this could include passports, social security cards, visas, and health/travel insurance information.